-Needles used in acupuncture in Ancient China were unlike the modern needles used today.
+Needles used in Ancient China were unlike the modern needles used today.
 Back then, the needles were carved from either bones or stones.
 But thanks to advancements in technology which included the improvement of acupuncture needles, clients feel little to no pain because of modern needles, though sharp are ultra-thin and made of stainless steel.

-Chinese Acupuncture is so old, that it's exact development is unclear.
+The practice is so old, that it's exact development is unclear.
 Of course, theories abound.
 One is that the first physicians were also Taoist Monks & Martial Artists, who developed extra-sensory skills, including having visions of the first acupuncture charts.

 Chinese Medicine theory is also ancient.
 It considers magnetic-electric force fields, cosmology, the energetic effects of climate changes, the effect of emotional stress on the immune system and our organs.
 Concepts that modern research is now demonstrating.
 Acupuncture has stood the test of time and is now used in most countries, and in many hospitals.
 95% of our patients here in Melbourne are pleasantly surprised that they don't even feel the insertion of the needles, and within minutes, the stimulation of neurotransmitter release such as endorphins, makes acupuncture an amazingly relaxing experience for the vast majority of people.
-And then there's the specific benefits of acupuncture.
+And then there's the specific benefits of it.

 The Benefits of Chinese Acupuncture

 - It is safe (when performed by a trained professional:)